Public Relations in China: Guide for international Brands and Company update 2020

 Public Relations is one of the most cost-efficient forms of communication used to develop the image and reputation of a company, a product, or a brand in China.
 So the goal of public relations is to win the “media battle” and to maintain a positive, mutually beneficial relationship with journalists in your sector.
 Yes, Information needs to be relayed to the public through Chinese media outlets.
 The objective of having a PR presence in China is to:

 - Improve your reputation both broadly and within specialized communities.

 - Improve your image by disseminating positive messages.

 Public relations in China works differently

 You have to be conscious of a number of factors before you start engaging in PR activities.
-It is true, the government strictly controls press agencies, newspapers, and portals, state censorship severely limits what can be reported upon and how it is reported.
+It is true, the government strictly controls press agencies, newspapers, and portals, and state censorship severely limits what can be reported and how it is reported.

 So the majority of newspapers seek to make a profit, this is often their focus.
 The press is most likely to include stories that will encourage sales.

 Basically, Chinese journalists did not have the same ethic as western journalists.
 They cannot be so openly critical, seeking to report ‘the truth’ is sidelined in favor of promoting the official state perspective.

 Chinese journalists are arguably more open to novelty stories than western journalists.
 Sensational, human interest stories are very popular amongst Chinese consumers.

 Online news sources are the main source of information for the Chinese.
 The majority of people, with increasing purchasing power, read more news on the Internet rather than buying a newspaper.